bplmaps/lmec-main-site/content/articles/22s-of-centuries-past.md

 ---
 ### '22s of Centuries Past

-Happy New year from all of us here at the Map Center!
+**Happy New Year** from all of us here at the Map Center!
 We wish you a 2022 full of good health and happiness.

-> To celebrate, we’ve rounded up some of our favorite maps created or published in the ‘22s of centuries past.
+> To celebrate, we’ve rounded up some of our favorite **maps created or published in the ‘22s of centuries past**.
 See our [collections](https://collections.leventhalmap.org/) for even more.

 #### 1722